 Teatro alla Scala

 La Scala, or Teatro alla Scala in Italian, is one of the most famous opera houses in the world.
-Its sober and elegant exterior never fails to surprise those that visit it for the first time.
+Its sober and elegant exterior never fails to surprise those who visit it for the first time.

 History